Lokathor/lokathor.github.io/README.md

 # Lokathor's Ecosystem Guide

-Here's some stuff written in Rust that you could reasonably make use of:
+Here's some stuff I've written in Rust that you could reasonably make use of in your own projects:

 * [bytemuck](https://docs.rs/bytemuck) - safe transmute
 * [tinyvec](https://docs.rs/tinyvec) - safe "small vec" types